 Alternative: The affordable 720p EZVIZ Mini HD if you're really on a budget.

 The $69 4K Google Chromecast Ultra is a good shout smart TV streaming stick wise.
 With 4K and HDR support, it's future-proof and easy to switch between TVs.
 You'll get smooth streaming of Netflix, iPlayer, Now TV, YouTube, Google Play and Spotify, among other apps.
 We're also big fans of the refreshed Amazon Fire TV Stick, which gives you another way of accessing Alexa.
 Got a bit more money to splash?
 Go one better with the Fire TV Cube (it doubles as an Echo).

 Alternative: Apple TV 4K if you want to go all in with Apple HomeKit.

 Think about grabbing yourself a $35 TP-Link smart plug or three.
 These go into your existing outlets and allow you to remotely turn kitchen appliances, speakers and, yes, hair straighteners on and off, saving you money on electricity bills in the process.
 These are perfect for a smart apartment setup.

-Alternative: Elgato Eve Energy for a HomeKit compatible smart plug that tells you energy usage
+Alternative: Try the Elgato Eve Energy for a HomeKit compatible smart plug that tells you energy usage.

 The forever renter